 What is a Video Script?

 You must remember that video is a visual medium.
 It’s about showing, not talking your viewer to sleep.
-If it were just about “the words” you speak, you might as well just record an audio podcast that your audience could listen to in the car while driving to work.
-With video presentations, you just don’t “tell” your audience your story, you “show” them.
+If it were just about “the words” you speak, then you’d be better off doing an audio podcast that your audience could listen to on the go.

 Your script will contain these essential components…(more in the book – jump on the early notify list)

 What’s Your Story?